 Hearing stories like these disgust and anger me as well as many other people.
 Unfortunately, none of these stories are unique.
 Underage children and adult children are always getting disinherited for the most unjust reasons throughout the United States of America.
-When I was working at a call center about a decade and a half ago, I remember this one group of women, including my supervisor, who were having a conversation about child sexual abuse inside the family.
-They were all four talking about people whom they knew personally whom had been victimized as children.
-I then jumped into the conversation, and I told them that the inheritance laws needed to be changed in our country to protect and prohibit kids from being cut out of their parents’ or their grandparents’ will in all cases of child abuse.
+When I was working at a call center about a decade and a half ago, I remember this one group of women, including my supervisor, who were having a conversation about incest.
+They were all four talking about people they knew personally whom had fallen victim to it as children.
+I then jumped into the conversation, and I told them that the inheritance laws needed to be changed in our country to protect and prohibit kids from being cut out of their parents’ or their grandparents’ will in all cases of childhood abuse.
 All four of these women just stood there and stared at me for a couple of minutes.
 However, not one of them disagreed with me.
 They just all thought that it was somewhat odd that I had brought up this one point and had contributed it to their conversation.
 At the same time, they all saw the logic to what I was saying, and they could not have agreed more with me than they did.

 B. The American Inheritance Laws Vs. The Inheritance Laws Abroad